smartcontractkit/DEVREL-collaborative-nft-tutorial/README.md

 The repo is broken down into 2 branches
 ___
-_**start**_ : The initail setup to get started consists of the foundry directories.These directories have Foundry and setup with a basic installation and a few nice to haves installed.
+_**start**_ : The initial setup to get started consists of the foundry directories.These directories have Foundry and setup with a basic installation and a few nice to haves installed.
 - ethers.js
 - Chainlink, OpenZeppelin, and SolMate Contracts
 - remappings.txt